openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/parabrachialPigmentalNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Parabrachial pigmental nucleus' is a brainstem nucleus, nucleus of midbrain tegmentum and midbrain nucleus.
-It is part of the ventral tegmental area.
+   :definition: Is a brainstem nucleus, nucleus of midbrain tegmentum and midbrain nucleus.
+Is part of the ventral tegmental area. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0013738) ('is_a' and 'relationship')]
    :description: Nucleus identified in the medial ventral tegmental area that borders the red nucleus and superior cerebellar peduncle dorsally, the medial lemniscus laterally, the subtantia nigra pars compacta and paranigral nucleus ventrally and the rostral linear nucleus and interfascicular nucleus medially.
-Generally, the largest nucleus in the ventral tegmental area, occupying an average of 50% of the total volume as measured in rat, cat, monkey and human.
+Generally, the largest nucleus in the ventral tegmental area, occupying an average of 50% of the total volume as measured in rat, cat, monkey and human. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0013738)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108428
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0013738#parabrachial-pigmented-nucleus
    :name: parabrachial pigmental nucleus